 DevOps practices have taken the IT world by storm.
 Fast and frequent incremental software builds are the name of the game.
 Any changes to the Software Development Lifecycle (SDLC) can introduce more risk than they aim to prevent.
 Security must adapt to existing DevOps workflows and signing processes.

 Today’s development teams collaborate across globally dispersed locations.
 When a remote team needs to sign code, the easy solution is to purchase a signing certificate.
 Once purchased, certificates are often left within reach of hackers and out of the purview of your security team on disparate developer workstations or build servers.

 Enough theory.
 Let’s dive into the four practical steps your organization can take to overcome these challenges and the right solution to help you get there.

 01 | Safeguard Private Keys

 Private keys that developers use to sign code are invaluable to hackers.
 Once compromised, these keys can be used to sign virtually any code and distribute it to thousands of users.
 These types of attacks have become more and more frequent, as hackers seek to evade malware detection tools.

-No industry or enterprise is immune – even trusted vendors in security and hardware such as Bit9 (now Carbon Black) and D-Link have fallen prey to persistent attackers that successfully weaved through their network to find and compromise code signing keys, and used them against their own customers.
+No industry or enterprise is immune.
+Trusted vendors in security and hardware such as Bit9 (now Carbon Black) and D-Link have fallen prey to persistent attackers.
+These attackers successfully weaved through their network to find and compromise code signing keys and used them against their own customers.